virtualritz/nsi-docs/docs/guidelines.rst

    Visibility override, both hierarchically and inter-object

-depicts a scenario where both hierarchy attribute overrides and inter-object visibility are applied:
+Above figure shows a scenario where both hierarchy attribute overrides and inter-object visibility are applied:

 -  The ghost transform has a visibility attribute set to 0 which makes the ghost invisible to all ray types